 “Calista?
 Is that you?”
 Mother’s voice echoed down the hallway.

 Mother’s voice carried from the kitchen in the same nagging way mother voices often do.
 “You better hurry, or you’ll be late for class!”

 My eyes widened.
 “Alright, I’ll be right there.”

 I threw my vial into the recycling can and sat down at our metal table.
 The circular shape let everyone sit at any angle around it.
 Clean plates were laid out for four people, and a fifth was messy, crumbs lying on his side of the table.

-“I’m guessing Ambert left in a hurry again this morning?”
-I looked to my mother.
+“I’m guessing Ambert left in a hurry again?”
+I gave my mother a hopeless expression.